The Last Trimmer You’ll Ever Need?

 As A Groin Trimmer

-It performed well that is if you first start out with the trimmer Micro Adjust at 1.9mm, I didn’t and started out at 1mm which quickly nicked me in no time.
-After realizing my error I switch to the 1.9mm and had not one nick afterward.
-I would recommend either starting out at 1.9mm or using the 1mm guide comb attached and then maybe adjusting the Micro Adjust to maybe to a higher setting.
-But The 1.9mm works great and I experienced zero nicks after making the switch.
+It performed well, that is if you first start out with the trimmer Micro Adjust at 1.9mm; I didn’t and started out at 1mm, which quickly nicked me in no time.
+After realizing my error, I switched to the 1.9mm and did not have one nick afterward.
+I would recommend either starting out at 1.9mm or using the 1mm guide comb attached and then maybe adjusting the Micro Adjust to a higher setting.
+But The 1.9mm works great, and I experienced zero nicks after making the switch.

 Pros & Cons

 - Blade gets closer to the skin than most other trimmers, at its closest position as the ceramic blade to the stainless steel teeth is less than 1/16″ of an inch.

 - It blows away most if not all, other rechargeable trimmers in all categories.
 It’s the best I have used.